lirantal/essential-nodejs-security-book/manuscript/dependency-management.md

 ![snyk test scan](images/snyk-test.png)

 In this example, you can see that Snyk found two vulnerabilities.
-For each vulnerability, Snyk provides information about the serverity, a link to a detailed description, and the path through which the vulnerable package got into your system.
+For each vulnerability, Snyk provides information about the severity, a link to a detailed description, and the path through which the vulnerable package got into your system.

 Snyk also prompts you to run `snyk wizard` which will walk you through the process of fixing those vulnerabilities.
 Before you do that, you'll want to authenticate using the authorization token you receive when you first sign up for the service.
 This ensures you won't run into any API rate limits, and also enables you to setup continuous monitoring, which we'll talk about shortly.